- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 - Luxury tourist bus transport from Kathmandu to Pokhara and Pokhara to Kathmandu.

-- All the essential trekking permits for the trek.
+- All the essential paper works and documentations for the trek permits.

 - Waterproof company duffel bags and sleeping bags to use for the trek.